Koumbaya/wumpus/README.md

    - **"An unmistakable scent hints at a Wumpus lurking nearby!"**: This means the Wumpus is in one of the adjacent caves.
    - **"A chilling draft suggests the presence of a pit nearby!"**: This indicates that one of the connected caves has a pit.
    - **"The distant fluttering of bats reaches your ears!"**: This suggests that giant bats are in an adjacent cave.
+   - **"A faint quivering emanates from your quiver.
+Termites must be close."**: This means that a termite colony is in a nearby cave.
+   - Various hints will also tell you when enemies or dangers are changing position.

 5. **Winning and Losing**:
    - **Winning**: The player wins by shooting the Wumpus without falling into a pit or being eaten.